-- log.facility: rsyslog facility for asterisk log, defined in /etc/asterisk/logger.conf. - rtp.maxport: RTP maximum port used by asterisk. - · rtp.minport: RTP minimun port used by asterisk. - sip.bindport: SIP asterisk internal bindport. - · voicemail.greetings.: set the audio file path for voicemail custom unavailable/busy greetings - · voicemail.mailbody: Mail body for incoming voicemail. - · voicemail.mailsubject: Mail subject for incoming voicemail. - voicemail.max_msg_length: Sets the maximum length of a voicemail message, in seconds. - voicemail.maxgreet: Sets the maximum length of voicemail greetings, in seconds. - · voicemail.maxmsg: Sets the maximum number of messages that may be kept in any voicemail folder. - voicemail.min_msg_length: Sets the minimun length of a voicemail message, in seconds. - voicemail.maxsilence: Maxsilence defines how long Asterisk will wait for a contiguous period of silence before terminating an incoming call to voice mail.
-The default value is 0, which means the silence detector is disabled and the wait time is infinite. - · voicemail.serveremail: Provides the email address from which voicemail notifications should be sent. - voicemail.normalize_match: Regular expression to match the From number for calls to voicebox. - voicemail.normalize_replace: Replacement string to return, in order to match an existing voicebox.
+- log.facility: rsyslog facility for asterisk log, defined in /etc/asterisk/logger.conf. - rtp.maxport: RTP maximum port used by asterisk. - · rtp.minport: RTP minimum port used by asterisk. - sip.bindport: SIP asterisk internal bindport. - · voicemail.greetings.\: set the audio file path for voicemail custom unavailable/busy greetings - · voicemail.mailbody: Mail body for incoming voicemail. - · voicemail.mailsubject: Mail subject for incoming voicemail. - voicemail.max\msg\length: Sets the maximum length of a voicemail message, in seconds. - voicemail.maxgreet: Sets the maximum length of voicemail greetings, in seconds. - · voicemail.maxmsg: Sets the maximum number of messages that may be kept in any voicemail folder. - · voicemail.min\msg\length: Sets the minimum length of a voicemail message, in seconds. - voicemail.maxsilence: Maxsilence defines how long Asterisk will wait for a contiguous period of silence before terminating an incoming call to voice mail.
+The default value is 0, which means the silence detector is disabled and the wait time is infinite. - · voicemail.serveremail: Provides the email address from which voicemail notifications should be sent. - voicemail.normalize\match: Regular expression to match the From number for calls to voicebox. - voicemail.normalize\replace: Replacement string to return, in order to match an existing voicebox.